Strategy & targets

 Our program for positioning thyssenkrupp as a diversified industrial group is the Strategic Way Forward, which we have been implementing rigorously since 2011.

 The four action areas of our Strategic Way Forward:

 - Culture change: We work in a matrix structure and have set ourselves high standards in our mission statement.
 Alongside a strong focus on customers and performance, our interactions are based on a clear set of values, transparency, openness and mutual respect.
 Reliability, honesty, consistency, integrity, and full compliance with the law and internal policies define everything we do.

-- HR strategy: Our HR work is aimed at strengthening cooperation and trust, training, and talent development.
+- HR strategy: Our HR work is aimed at strengthening cooperation and trust, training, and talent development, as well as providing an efficient service for our businesses.
 We practice a culture that strengthens our employees’ personal responsibility and gives them room for personal development.
-Integrity is at the heart of all our business activities.
+Integrity and dependability are central to our work together.

-- Customers and markets: Our aim is to grow with our markets and advance our customers by providing competitive tailored technological solutions that create value for them.
-To this end we knowingly and systematically use the strength of the integrated Group.
-A key role in this is played by the initiative to strengthen our brand and our brand promise.
-This is summarized in our new slogan: engineering.tomorrow.together.
+- Customers & markets: Our aim is to grow with our markets and advance our customers by providing competitive tailored technological solutions that create value for them.
+To this end we deliberately and systematically use the strength of the integrated Group.
+A key role in this is played by the initiative to strengthen our brand and our brand promise, summed up in our slogan “engineering.tomorrow.together.”

 By systematically addressing these four strategic action areas we are steadily improving the financial situation of the Group.
 That in turn will provide freedom for strategic investments and research and development, and thus for future growth.
 In the coming years we aim to continue to expand profitably in the emerging growth regions and in the industrialized countries.